Dissipative Landau-Zener tunneling in the crossover regime from weak to strong environment coupling: Methods

 \subsection{Noise characterization}

 The qubit is capacitively coupled to a microwave line.
 This allows spectroscopy, qubit relaxation (T1) and qubit dephasing (T2) measurement when $\Delta/h\gtrsim 1~\text{GHz}$.
 The flux-dependent qubit transition frequencies are used to fit a complete circuit model of the device, which is used to compute $I_p$ and $\Delta$ at different $\Phi_x$~\cite{kerman_2020_efficientnumericalsimulation}.
 The circuit model is also used to compute the noise sensitivity of the qubit at different flux biases.
 Combining the noise sensitivity with the T1, T2 measurement results allows us to determine the noise PSD, which is used in the master equation simulation for LZ transition.
-More details of the noise parameters are given in the Supplementary Information.
+More details of the noise characterization is discussed in a separate pubcalication~\cite{trappen_2023_decoherencetunablecapacitively},The noise parameters used are given in Supplementary Note 7.